MediaComem/comem-archidep/ex/sftp-deployment.md

 Once you have dropped everything, you can resume the exercise from the [database initialization step](#exclamation-initialize-the-database).

-### :boom: "HTTP ERROR 500" error when trying to access the todolist in my browser
+### :boom: HTTP ERROR 500 error when trying to access the todolist in my browser

 If you get an HTTP 500 error (which means an [internal server error][http-500]), look at the PHP development server logs in the terminal where you are running